Adamocho/OverTheWire-Wargames/Bandit/Walkthrough.md

 # Paste user password

 # If you then want to switch user, use
-# Ctrl-d and then reconect using different login credentials
+# Ctrl-d and then reconnect using different login credentials
 ```

 ## Levels